sqwk/oct-gallery/README.md

 - Drag and drop all the images you want and...
 - Save it!

-As pretty easy like that.
+As easy as that.
 Now, you have a gallery.
 It's time to use it.

 <a name="displayown"></a>
 ## Display gallery with your own style
-For do this, just include the gallery component in your page/partial.
+To do this, just include the gallery component in your page/partial.

 Choose the gallery you want to display and select **Use style created by the user** in the Gallery style to display option